 Equipment Needed

-To make the perfect chicken schnitzel, you’ll need some essential kitchen tools.
-First, a non-stick skillet or frying pan is crucial for frying the schnitzel evenly and preventing it from sticking.
-A meat mallet or rolling pin is used to pound the chicken breast to an even thickness, ensuring uniform cooking.
+To make chicken schnitzel you'll need some simple tools.
+First, a non-stick skillet or frying pan is great for frying so the meat dont stick.
+A meat mallet or rolling pin helps you pound the chicken breast evenly so it cooks the same all the way through.

 Detailed Chicken Schnitzel Recipe